-The Calibration Unit provides 8 calibration beams to the FE sub-system, 2 for each FE unit, i.e., one for the 'object' fibre and the other one for the 'reference' fibre.
+The Calibration Unit (CU) feeds 8 calibration beams to the FE sub-system, 2 for each FE unit, i.e., one for the 'object' fibre and the other one for the 'reference' fibre.
 The light from any of the CU lamps can be injected into any of the fibres.
 The FE unit injection system reproduces a calibration beam identical in diameter and F-number to the scientific beam from the telescope.
 In the 1-UT as well as 4-UT modes, only one of the Front-End beams will receive the calibration light.
-Normally, FE-1 is used for calibrations, although no problem should arise if another FE unit is selected.
+Under regular operations, the FE-1 is used for calibrations for all the UTs in order to provide a common calibration reference.